The Ballad of Tam Lin

 "I can keep it all.
 It's a tax for coming through my forest."
 He jumped and landed right next to her, leaning in very close and sniffing her perfume.
 "Unless you'd care to pay the other toll?"

 Lady Astrid backed away.
 "You keep your hands off me."

 She clutched her fan to her chest.
 "The stories say you only do that to young, virginal girls."

 "There are fewer and fewer young virgins every day, so I'm thinking of relaxing my standards.
 Come, come, we both know why you came this way.
 The duke put out a proclamation not a week ago warning everyone to stay away from Carterhaugh, and yet here you are."

 "It was the fastest way," said Lady Astrid.

-"You're coming by way of the glen, this forest detour adds two days on your trip for no reason.
-Furthermore, I know that Lord Astrid is in his 80s and deaf as a post, and you are quite plainly not.
+"You're coming by way of the glen.
+This forest detour adds two days on your trip for no reason.
+I know that Lord Astrid is in his eighties and deaf as a post so I can only imagine the bloom wore off that peach the moment it fell.
 And more importantly, you're wearing green."

 She looked at her dress.
 "So?"

 He touched her cheek.
 "You know what kind of woman wears green, don't you?"

 She blushed.
 "I'd heard it was a color that fairies enjoy."